J0914/StockOverflow/README.md

 ### Questions

 * Logged in users can ask questions which creates a new thread.
+* Logged in users can edit or delete their own Questions.
+* All users can view questions regardless of login status.

+## Ask a Question
 <br>
 <img src="./public//readmeImages/askQuestion.png"></img>
 <br>

-* Logged in users can edit or delete their own Questions.
-* All users can view questions regardless of login status.

 ### Responses